flutter/website/src/get-started/codelab.md

 title: Write Your First Flutter App, part 1
 ---

-{% comment %}
-TODO: Fernando: Adjust image max-width and placement across different breakpoints?
-If so remove float-right below.
-{% endcomment -%}

-{% asset get-started/startup-namer-part-1 alt="The app that you'll be building" class='float-right' %}
+{% asset get-started/startup-namer-part-1 alt="The app that you'll be building" class='site-image-right' %}

 This is a guide to creating your first Flutter app.
 If you are familiar with object-oriented code and basic programming